MarkPearlCoZa/manager_readme/README.md

 My average day starts with an hour of reading and learning, during this time I usually find a private space to hide away which means I'm around... you just can't see me :-)

-If I'm at my desk you are welcome to interrupt me.
-If I'm needing some uninterupted time I move away from my desk.
+If I'm at my desk you are welcome to come over and interrupt me (I know that if I need some uninterupted time to move away from my desk).

 I rarely take a lunch break, I prefer to eat and work.